 BPVC episodes are typically infrequent and brief, so the disorder does not typically require treatment.
 However, evaluation of children with suspected BPVC is important to rule out dangerous and/or potentially treatable causes of dizziness.

-Labyrinthitis usually causes a relatively sudden onset or hearing loss in one ear, along with symptoms of severe dizziness or vertigo (sensation that one’s surroundings are spinning).
+Labyrinthitis is an irritation or infection of the inner ear, which may follow an upper respiratory tract infection.
+Labyrinthitis usually causes a relatively sudden onset of hearing loss in one ear, along with symptoms of severe dizziness or vertigo (sensation that one’s surroundings are spinning).
 The vertigo usually lasts for several days, then gradually improves.
 The hearing loss may or may not improve.

 How Boston Children’s Hospital approaches Labyrinthitis and Vestibular Neuronitis